idrissrasheed/Brazil-Conflict-Analysis/README.md

 plt.show()
 ```

-5. Grouping data fatalities by conflict type, plotting a bar chart of fatalities by conflict type, and adding the number of fatalities to each plot point.
+5. Group fatalities by conflict type, plot a bar chart of fatalities by conflict type, and add the number of fatalities to each plot point.

 ```python
 # Group data fatalities by conflict type